 Dolphins sometimes fall prey to large species of sharks.

-- While stingrays are not dolphin predators, some dolphin deaths have been attributed to trauma, infection, and poisoning from stingray wounds.
+While stingrays are not dolphin predators, some dolphin deaths have been attributed to trauma and infection from stingray wounds.

 Dolphins, particularly coastal animals, are affected by heavy boat traffic, habitat destruction, and pollution.
 Industrial and agricultural pollutants in coastal habitats have resulted in high levels of toxins in the water and high concentrations of toxins in dolphin tissues.

 In a study of South African dolphins, researchers found that first-born calves acquired 80% of their mother's accumulated toxins.